 Related Links

 If you need to improve interpersonal communication skills, listening skills, or sales communication skills, we can help.
 Telephone +44 (0)118 983 3887.
-We will be pleased to discuss your needs or talk through some options.
-Alternatively, Send an email to custserv@salessense.co.uk for a prompt reply or use the contact form here.
+We will be pleased to learn about your needs and discuss some options.
+Alternatively, mail custserv@salessense.co.uk or use the contact form here.